• Skip to main content

 Note: We’re in Valencia right now.
 Beautiful city which I’ll write about in the next little while.
 For all those googling “Valencia or Alicante?” – well, there’s really no comparison.

-Related: Valencia (Spain): could this be the place we choose to live in Spain?
+Related: What makes Valencia a great place to live in Spain?

 Ps.
 If you find our blog helpful, please consider using our links to book your flights, hotels, tours, and car rentals.
 Have a look at our Travel Resources page.